Whitehaugh is a Grade B listed building in the Scottish Borders local planning authority area, Scotland. First listed on 23 February 1971. Farmhouse.

 Description

-INTERIOR: modernised and in residential use, 2002.
+The interior has been modernised and is in residential use, dating to 2002.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.